 Despite the seemingly large number of scams you see for home-based work, there are indeed many traditional jobs that allow people to work from home, and many home-based careers you can create for yourself.
-Here are ideas on where to get 'real' jobs that let you work from home, and how to spot scams and 'opportunities' you should avoid.
+Here are ideas on where to get 'real' jobs that let you work from home.
+We will also cover how to spot scams and 'opportunities' that you should avoid.

 Before you get started, do some thinking about what you can do, what you want to do, and identify your expectations.
 This will save you untold hours as you explore the many opportunities there are for legitimate work-from-home jobs.

-Get a pen and some paper, grab a few quiet moments, and answer these questions.
+Get a pen and some paper, grab a few quiet moments, and answer the questions on this self-test.
 As you write your answers, you will recognize what your expectations are and what you're truly able to give to a home-based job or career.

 - Do you have a quiet, dedicated place to set up a home office or desk?

 - Do you have a landline phone, a computer and high-speed Internet?

 - Do you have a fax machine (most printers are also fax machines these days)?

 - Do you have small children who are still at home?